-What happens when whales die is actually a lengthy process featuring scavenging animals, thriving ecosystems, and possible explosions.
-Once one of the gigantic mammals reaches the end of its life, whether from violence or natural causes, there are only a few places the body can go - namely, the beach or the bottom of the ocean.
+What happens when whales die is actually a lengthy process featuring scavenging animals, thriving ecosystems, and possible eruptions.
+Once one of the gigantic mammals reaches the end of its life, there are only two places the body can go - the beach or the bottom of the ocean.
 When a dead whale remains in the water, it eventually sinks to the bottom of the ocean.
 These dead whales at the bottom of the ocean take a very long time to decompose, but their remains give life to numerous species and generate entire ecosystems.
 It's a little sad, and definitely gross, but beautiful in a bizarre way, too.

 Whales have an incredibly long lifespan; depending on the species, they can live for over 100 years.
 However, that life can be cut short by humans.
 Fishing, accidents, and pollution cause a large percentage of whale deaths.

-Of course, whales can die from natural causes, too.
+Of course, whales can pass from natural causes, too.
 They may succumb to old age, or fall victim to their own bodies.
 Whales are susceptible to parasites, and they can cause fatal problems.

 After death, a whale's body begins to break down.
 Cell tissue deteriorates, bacteria from inside and outside of the body begins to eat away at the tissues and liquefy organs, and fermentation occurs.